aryadneguardieiro/mlo-v2/README.md

-# MLO-V2 (Machine Learning Based Orchestration Version 2)
+# Machine Learning Based Orchestration Version 2 (MLO-V2)
-This repository is a fork from NECOS repository: https://gitlab.com/necos/demos/mlo in order to make improovements in the slice orchestration using machine learning demonstration.
+This repository is a fork of the NECOS original MLO repository: https://gitlab.com/necos/demos/mlo in order to make improovements in the slice orchestration using machine learning demonstration.

 More information about NECOS project: http://www.h2020-necos.eu/